Skip to content

 HTTP Configuration

 YTFetcher automatically uses realistic browser-like headers to mimic real browser behavior.
-However, you can customize HTTP settings including timeout and custom headers:
+However, you can customize HTTP settings including custom headers:

 from ytfetcher import YTFetcher